Grademark/grademark/README.md

 # grademark

-API for backtesting trading strategies in JavaScript and TypeScript.
+API for backtesting financial trading strategies in JavaScript and TypeScript.

-WORK IN PROGRESS

-The API is fairly stable, but there are features yet to be implemented.
+WORK IN PROGRESS: The API is fairly stable, but there are features yet to be implemented.

 This API builds on [Data-Forge](http://data-forge-js.com/) and is best used from [Data-Forge Notebook](http://www.data-forge-notebook.com/) (making it easy to plot charts and visualize).

-TODO: Add link here to live notebook (mean reversion strategy).
-TODO: Include a markdown export in this readme.

 To learn more about working with data in JavaScript please read my book [Data Wrangling with JavaScript](http://bit.ly/2t2cJu2).